peachpiecompiler/peachpie-docs/docs/api/ref/phpvalue.md

 <small>**assembly:** Peachpie.Runtime.dll</small>

 PHP is a loosely typed language.
-It specifies a value of a variable to not be restricted to a single type.
-This is refered to as a type ambiguity, a type dynamicity, aka `mixed`.
+It specifies the value of a variable not to be restricted to a single type.
+This is referred to as type ambiguity, type dynamicity, or is also known as `mixed`.

-PeachPie defines struct `PhpValue` as the abstraction of the PHP' `mixed`.
-This .NET type is used in case a type of a value cannot be resolved in compile time.
-It applies to global variables in general, function parameters without a type hint, function return type without a type hint, class' properties and local variables.
+PeachPie defines struct `PhpValue` as the abstraction of PHP's `mixed`.
+This .NET type is used in case a type of value cannot be resolved in compile time.
+It applies to global variables in general, function parameters without a type hint, function return types without a type hint, class properties and local variables.

 ## Conversions

 ### To PhpValue

 Any .NET type can be converted to PhpValue.
-Following table lists the types and corresponding conversion function.
+The following table lists the types and the corresponding conversion function.

 .NET type | Conversion routine | Sample
 ---       | ---                | ---